SigmaHQ/sigma/README.md

 # Next Steps

 * Creation of a reasonable set of sample rules
-* Release of the first rule converters for Elastic Search and Splunk
+* Release of the first rule converters for ElasticSearch and Splunk
 * Integration of feedback into the rule specifications
-* Integration into Threat Intel Exchanges, e.g. MISP
+* Integration into Threat Intel Exchanges, e.g. [MISP](http://www.misp-project.org/)
 * Attempts to convince others to use the rule format in their reports, threat feeds, blog posts, threat sharing platforms

 # Credits

 This is a private project mainly developed by Florian Roth and Thomas Patzke with feedback from many fellow analysts and friends.
+Rules are our own or have been drived from blog posts, tweets or other public sources that are referenced in the rules.

 Copyright for Tree Image: [studiobarcelona / 123RF Stock Photo](http://www.123rf.com/profile_studiobarcelona)